febriyansyahresearch-lab/Research/papers/README.md

 - Experimental notebooks: see `/experiments` or `/notebooks`
 - Scripts and tooling: see `/scripts`
-- Research overview: see repository-level `README.md`
+- Research overview and scope: see repository-level `README.md`

 ---